artsafin/coda-schema-generator/README.md

 ### CodaDocument type

-Functions for loading all have the `CodaDocument` receiver which makes up an abstraction of the Coda Document and simplifies operations.
+`CodaDocument` is an abstraction of the Coda Document to avoid passing around document ID every time.
+Functions for loading all have the `CodaDocument` receiver.

-`CodaDocument` has a common `ListAllRows` method that can be used separately to build your own logic.
+`CodaDocument` has a common `ListAllRows` method that can be used separately to build your own logic:
-The signature is as follows:

 ```
 func (d *CodaDocument) ListAllRows(ctx context.Context, tableID string, extraParams ...codaapi.ListRowsParam) ([]codaapi.Row, error)